Hype Auditor Product Review

 HypeAuditor is a platform that enables the entire ecosystem: brands (my company), influencers (Ariana Grande), publishers (Instagram) and media agencies (Ogilvy) to discover, track, compare and report on influencers and influencer marketing campaigns.

-Now, if I'm already doing influencer marketing, then the value of a service like HypeAuditor is probably immediately obvious, if I'm just getting started or learning about this marketing approach, then it may not be so clear, yet.
+Now, if I'm already doing influencer marketing or if you work with an agency, then the value of a service like HypeAuditor is probably immediately obvious, if I'm just getting started or learning about this marketing approach, then it may not be so clear, yet.
 So let's get into the HypeAuditor's product, and I'll show you why it's insanely valuable.

 HypeAuditor's website is really impressive and does a fantastic job outlining what the product does, but they do seem to assume a bit that I would immediately appreciate the value of these things.
 This is probably true for most of HypeAuditors customers, but the product is definitely valuable to less experienced customers too.